agiUnderground/useless-agent/README.md

 * No telemetry, no bullshit.
 * IPv4 & IPv6(*should work, not tested yet)

+**:star: Would you like me to work more on this project?
+Please consider giving this repository a star!**

 > [!CAUTION]
 > * Only use this on a disposable virtual machine.
 > * It can, and most likely will, destroy your system.